Figuring out what your blood sugar should be, as well as what is considered “normal,” can be confusing, especially if you have diabetes.

 Why does blood sugar matter with diabetes?

 High blood sugar is called hyperglycemia.
-If left untreated, this condition can lead to serious complications.
+If left untreated over time, this condition can lead to serious complications.
 These include:

 Other problems caused by high blood sugar include foot problems, gum disease, skin issues, and hearing loss.